datatrail-jhu/00_intro/manuscript/00_welcome.md

 If you feel the material you are beginning with is too slow, consider jumping ahead in the series to courses that are more challenging.
 Or stick around and help other people through the courses!
 To keep up on the latest information about the program, courses and more go to http://jhudatascience.org/chromebookdatascience.

+### How this course is graded

+This first class is designed to get you set up with the accounts you will use as you learn to become a data scientist.
+You will also complete your first data science project.
+Each chapter will have a short quiz at the end.
+To pass the course you need to get 70% of the questions in the course correct.

 ### Slides and Video

 ![Welcome to Chromebook Data Science](https://www.youtube.com/watch?v=ZuHiwgVozKo)